dsammanthan/MSc-thesis/README.md

 4. Plotting codes in python format such as "delay factor plot.py" and "inverse relationship plot.py".
 5. CSV files used in the traffic assignments on the full global network in 2024 titled "2024FullNetworkEdges.csv" and "2024FullNetworkNodes.csv".
 6. The full compiled results of all traffic assignments titled "combined_TA_results_all_scenarios.xlsx".

+Please refer to ```system requirements.txt``` for the required packages to run the Jupyter notebooks and Python scripts.